Sotera/newman/README.md

 # Newman

+Email is a challenge to visualize.
+The Newman tool and accompanying analytics contain a processing component, email analytics, visualization and discovery tools.

-A tool to quickly analyze and explore email using advanced analytics and visulaization techniques - things not possible with traditional email applications.
+Newman can quickly analyze and explore email using analytics and visulaization techniques - things not possible with traditional email applications.

 Checkout the **Quick Start** at [http://sotera.github.io/newman/](http://sotera.github.io/newman/)